DSprtn/GTFO_DifficultyTweaker/README.md

     Works only if the host of the game has it.

 ## Known issues:
-    You need to restart the game if you want to play with the default enemy population.
+    You need to restart the game if you want to play with the default enemy population after using one of the modes.

     Random crashes may occur, il2cpp seems to be quite unstable.